abdulhaire567/Snort-Live-Attack/README.md

 <h2>Stopping the Attack</h2>

 <p align="center">
-I started Snort in packet logger mode and try to figure out the attack source, service and port.
-The packets will be saved in a log file so we can use it to read the packets <br/>
+I initiated Snort in packet logger mode to identify the source, service, and port associated with the attack.
+The captured packets will be stored in a log file, allowing for further analysis to determine the attacker's origin and method. <br/>
 <img src="https://i.imgur.com/IVKg5DB.png" height="80%" width="80%"/>
 <br />
 <br />